Top 8 Reasons Software Projects Fail

 In recent years, development has become quite popular and many people have entered the field without proper education, knowledge or experience.
 This is a real problem for the industry.
 With a bad developer in the mix, you may easily get an application that will be impossible to support and extend.

 Solution: Hire the Best Professionals (such as Bit Studios)

 It’s extremely important to entrust your projects to professionals with experience, such as BIT Studios.
 Here, we utilize industry best practices and only hire well-trained, professional developers.

 Of course, anyone can say that they’re the best.
 Here’s why we feel we really are:

 - We use a UX-first, rapid-prototyping process.
 This process eliminates 90 percent of the risk associated with projects through a visual, stakeholder-feedback-driven process.

-- Our resource model is designed to ensure that we always have the best resources for solving your most difficult problems and for carrying your project through to success.
+- Our resource model is designed to ensure that we always have the best resources for solving your most difficult problems and for carrying your project to be successful project.